DavitMkhitaryan/DavitMkhitaryan/README.md

 #### 👋 ABOUT ME

 I'm **Davit**.
 I'm a **Senior Software Engineer in Test & Software Developer**.
-I have hands-on experience of working with multiple technologies and dozens of products in various industries from Fintech to Blockchain.
+With over 5 years of hands-on experience working on more than 15 web and mobile products, I have developed expertise and skills in several domains, including software testing and test automation, software development, network and system administration and information security.
 I help businesses build and implement test processes, test strategy and test automation, lead QA teams and love working in multi-cultural, agile environments.
-Also, I am working on further improving my skills and practicing Fullstack Development 💻 covering Front-end, Back-end and Smart Contract Development.
+Currently working on further improving my skills in Fullstack Software Development covering Front-end, Back-end and Smart Contract Development :technologist:

 #### ⚔ TOOLS & TECHNOLOGIES:
 <p>